 Ultralight overhead conveyors excel in transporting various types of goods within a facility.
 They can efficiently move items such as cartons, totes, and individual products, eliminating the need for manual handling or the use of forklifts (Aylak & Noche, 2013b).
-The overhead design enables seamless movement across different areas, including mezzanines, multi-level structures, and tight spaces, optimizing the use of available floor space.
-Additionally, these systems can be integrated with automated sorting mechanisms, enabling efficient routing and diverting of items based on predetermined criteria, enhancing productivity and order accuracy.
+The overhead design maximizes the utilization of available floor space by enabling smooth mobility across various regions, including mezzanines, multi-level constructions, and tight spaces.
+These systems can also be used with automated sorting mechanisms to enable effective item routing and diversion depending on preset parameters, improving order accuracy and productivity.